noamelf/pycubator/README.md

 ## Running locally
 -   Run `python3 build.py` script to generate the HTML files.
--   Run `python3 -m http.server` and open your browser!
+-   Run `cd docs && python3 -m http.server` and open your browser!

 ## Contributing
--   Slides are at `content/slides/` and are in MD form so it's very easy to edit them.
+-   Slides are at `docs/slides/` and are in MD form so it's very easy to edit them.
--   Exercises are Jupyter (IPython) notebooks residing at `content/exercises`.
+-   Exercises are Jupyter (IPython) notebooks residing at `docs/exercises`.
 -   After making some changes follow [running locally](#running-locally)

 ## Contributors